 The Orca card is the property of Whatcom Community College.

 It is the student's responsibility to properly care for the Orca card.
 If the card is lost or stolen a $15 replacement fee will be charged.
-If the card is damaged, it will be replaced free of charge one time if the damaged card is presented to the card office (Office of Student Life, Syre Student Center 208).
+If the card is damaged, it will be replaced free of charge one time if the damaged card is presented to the card office (Office of Student Life and Development, Syre Student Center 208).
 Additional replacements due to external damage will be charged at a rate of $15.
 You may not punch a hole in the Orca card or alter it in any way as it will render the card useless.

 If an error or discrepancy is discovered on the student's Orca card account, the student must notify the Orca card office immediately to resolve the issue.
-If the card is lost or stolen, the student must deactivate the card via the student's online account immediately or call the Office of Student Life at 360.383.3007.
+If the card is lost or stolen, the student must deactivate the card via the student's online account immediately or call the Office of Student Life and Development at 360.383.3007.

 By activating the Orca card, the student agrees that he/she understands the intended uses of the card.
 He/she also understands the intended purpose of this card, its limitations and the restrictions upon which this card has been issued and agrees to ALL its terms and conditions.
 He/she also agrees to surrender the card to the College if the card is used in a way that is deceitful, illegal or for a purpose other than what was agreed to when the card was issued.
-The student also agrees to the terms and conditions outlined on this page or in the Office of Student Life.
+The student also agrees to the terms and conditions outlined on this page or in the Office of Student Life and Development.

 DepositsDeposits may be made online via MyWCC with a credit card (Visa and MasterCard) or with cash at the POD (Place of Deposit) stations located in Heiner Center and Syre Student Center.
 Support student success by making a guest deposit and providing funds for books and meals today!
 Parents and friends can make guest deposits to a student's account using the Orca card guest deposit feature which enables them to deposit money into a cardholder's Orca cash, bookstore, or dining dollars account.
 A parent or guest will need to enter the student's nine-digit Whatcom ID number and the student's last name to complete the process.
 Funds immediately available for deposits made by credit card or cash.
 Positive balances that remain on the Orca card debit accounts will roll over to the next term or year.
 Orca card account balances are non-interest bearing and there are no charges for using your Orca card debit account.